-- the territory to respond to a documented public health or safety threat. - b) The affected special district can provide adequate potable water or sewer service to the affected territory without extending any mainline more than 1,000 feet. - c) The expansion will not promote the premature conversion of agricultural or open-space land to urban use.
+- a) The expansion is necessary in order to provide potable water or sewer to the territory to respond to a documented public health or safety threat. - b) The affected special district can provide adequate potable water or sewer service to the affected territory without extending any mainline more than 1,000 feet. - c) The expansion will not promote the premature conversion of agricultural or open-space land to urban use.